 CHEM 465 Chemical Research

-1-4 hours per semester (not to exceed a total of 6 hours).
+1-4 hours.
 Experimental and/or theoretical research in a topic of the student's choosing, supervised by the chemistry faculty.
 Prerequisite: upper-division chemistry majors and by permission of individual faculty member.

 CHEM 475 Field Experience